step-/find-n-run/usr/share/doc/findnrun/plugin-dev.md

 [1] A common pitfall is declaring, say, `INIT_My="command"` but forgetting to insert `INIT_My` in its correct slot of `SOURCE_My`.
 If you do so, the declaration of `INIT_My` will be ignored.
+[2] An icon name refers to an existing icon file in the current GTK user theme or fallback theme (hicolor), or is a GTK stock icon name.
+If none of these conditions is met you must declare the full path to the icon file.

 You can use any valid shell variable name as an `<...-id>`, but prefix "FNR" is reserved for findnrun's own plugins.